 While the current LRT system can best be described as a “suburban” system, the LRT Network Plan calls for a change in approach to an “urban” LRT system.
-LRT would retain a dedicated right-of-way with priority, so the trains would not mix with traffic or stop at intersections.
+It is designed to fit into neighbourhoods and promote development all while balancing mobility needs with traffic flow.
 The urban approach improves connections between the LRT and city life.

 An urban LRT system means:

 - Building smaller scale stations that are spaced closer together